bharathravelli-419/WebDevProjects/Readme.md

 Description:
 This is Webiste for writing blogs.
-I Haven't linked to any Database but as soon as I restart the server, the content wipes out.The dinamice content which is generated after posting is completed with the help of EJS( Embedded JavaScript).
+I Have linked to Database .So, as soon as I restart the server, the content doesn't wipe out.The dynamic content which is generated after posting the content.

-Teck Stack: Node.js, Express.js, Bootstrap
+Teck Stack: Node.js, Express.js, Bootstrap,MongoDB Atlas